Jicama: 7 Health and Nutrition Benefits of This Root Vegetable

 May Promote Heart Health

 Jicama holds the potential for enhancing heart health due to its nutrient composition.
 Its rich potassium content contributes to blood pressure management by reducing strain on blood vessels, a vital factor in cardiovascular well-being.
-A study from the University of Alabama suggests that increased dietary potassium combined with reduced sodium intake may lead to improved heart health and stroke prevention.
-Potassium also aids in maintaining fluid balance within the body, ensuring proper hydration and overall functioning.

-It boasts soluble dietary fiber, which may lower cholesterol levels by inhibiting bile reabsorption in the intestines and curbing excess cholesterol production in the liver.
+It also boasts soluble dietary fiber, which may lower cholesterol levels by inhibiting bile reabsorption in the intestines and curbing excess cholesterol production in the liver.
 Studies have shown that increased fiber intake significantly reduces total and LDL cholesterol.
-[16] [17] [18] [19]
+[14] [15] [16]

 Jicama also contains copper and iron, which benefit circulatory health by supporting red blood cell production, promoting oxygenated blood flow, and maintaining cardiac functions, as maintained in multiple studies.
 [20] [21]

 Moreover, jicama serves as a natural source of nitrate, which research suggests improves circulation and exercise performance.
-In a study, consumption of jicama juice has been associated with reduced blood clot risk [22] [23]
+[19]

 May aid in Weight Loss

 Jicama is a nutrient-dense food, offering a wealth of essential vitamins and minerals while being relatively low in calories.
 This makes it an excellent choice for those seeking to shed pounds.
-With its high water and fiber content, jicama has the ability to keep you feeling full and satisfied.
-According to a study, fiber slows down digestion, preventing rapid spikes in blood sugar levels after meals, which can contribute to weight gain.
-Studies suggest that it may increase insulin sensitivity and reduce post-meal blood glucose levels, making it beneficial for individuals looking to manage their weight.
-[24] [25] [26]
+With its high water and fiber content, jicama can keep you feeling full and satisfied.

 It also contains a prebiotic fiber called inulin, which has been linked to weight loss and improved feelings of fullness.
 [27]